whitneyburton/portfolios/students/1705-back/chantal_justamond/20171108-chantal-justamond-m4.md

 * What are three technical concepts you learned during this project?
 > How to deal with async code.
-> Ajax request in express
+> Ajax request in express.
 > injecting data into the DOM.

 * If you could change one thing about your technical approach, what would it be and why?
 > I would've look up a tutorial to learn a bit more up front.